LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 ```

 #### Nginx
-Use the following configuration for Nginx.
+Use the following configuration (typically placed under `sites-available`) for Nginx.

 ```
 # Example Lychee 4 configuration server block for Nginx.
 To use, search for (1), (2), and (3) and alter these sections